 One thing to know, though – the oil and seasonings kind of soak into the Israeli couscous salad.
 So I recommend refreshing the salad with a splash more of oil, balsamic vinegar, and salt before serving if you’re having it as leftovers.

 With Labor Day quickly approaching, this Israeli couscous salad would be a fabulous addition to picnics and potlucks.
-It can be filled out with roasted chickpeas in the air fryer or oven.
-And while we’re still in the midst of grilling season, it would pair nicely with grilled tofu with lemon & rosemary.

 See how to make Israeli couscous salad here: